ma-ji/amgps/_pages/assignments.md

 **Review the questions here: [Qualitative ](https://docs.google.com/document/d/1nOeKLBKtejR_Lt4VL0wd8O6a88gjcyAtcv2SSGrxPtg/edit?usp=sharing) (subject to revision for clarity)**

-This is a take-home and open-book test.
+This is a take-home and open-book research paper.
 Students are expected to work in groups (5 people max per group) and submit MS Word documents on Canvas before the deadlines.

 Resources: